 Python is one of the most popular high-level languages, focusing on high-level and object-oriented applications from simple scrips to complex machine learning algorithms.
-Python 3.10 is the latest release and is not classed as stable compared the Python 3.9, but the final candidate is expected to be completed on the 4th of October 2021.
+Python 3.10 is the latest release and is not classed as stable compared the Python 3.9.

 Some of the features Python can do:

 - Python can be used on a server to create web applications.

 - Python can be used alongside software to create workflows.

 - Python can connect to database systems.
 It can also read and modify files.

 - Python can be used to handle big data and perform complex mathematics.

 - Python can be used for rapid prototyping or production-ready software development.